mstksg/inCode/copy/entries/interpreters.md

 ### Examples

-In the same source code, I've included by own puzzle input provided to me from the advent of code website.
+In the [sample source code][Duel.hs], I've included [my own puzzle input][testProg] provided to me from the advent of code website.
 We can now get actual answers given some sample puzzle input:

+!!![testProg]:interpreters/Duet.hs "testProg ::"

 ```haskell
 !!!interpreters/Duet.hs "main ::"
 ```